Lyapunov-Razumikhin techniques for state-dependent delay differential equations: An explicit expression for the region

 \begin{thm} Let $\mu+\sigma<0<a$.
 Let the initial history function $\phi$ be continuous and for $\mu<0$ satisfy the bounds given in Lemma~\ref{lem:1delbound}.
 For $\mu\geq0$ let $\textit{sign}(c)\phi(t)\geq\textit{sign}(c)M_0$ for all $t\in(-\infty,0]$.
 Then there exists at least one solution $u\in C^1([0,\infty),\R)$ which solves \eqref{Eq:1Delay} for all $t\geq0$.
 If $\mu<0$ any solution satisfies the bounds \eqref{eq:ubd}, while if $\mu\geq0$ any solution satisfies $\textit{sign}(c)u(t)\geq\textit{sign}(c)M_0$ for all $t\geq0$.
 If $\phi$ is locally Lipschitz the solution is unique. \end{thm}

 \begin{proof} Local existence and uniqueness follows directly from the results of Driver~\cite{Driver:1}, and for $\mu<0$ global existence and uniqueness follows from the extended existence result of Driver~\cite{Driver:1} using the bounds on the delay and solution given by Lemma~\ref{lem:delayed} and~\ref{lem:1delbound}.
-The only delicate case is for $-\sigma>\mu>0$ for which (considering the case $c>0$) Lemma~\ref{lem:delayed} gives only a lower bound, $u(t)\geq M_0$.
-But then $\dot{u}(t)\leq \mu u(t)+\sigma M_0$ and the Gronwall lemma implies that
+The only delicate case is for $-\sigma>\mu>0$ for which Lemma~\ref{lem:delayed} gives one of the bounds, $\text{sign}(c)u(t)\geq M_0$.
+We consider this case with $c>0$.
+Then, $\dot{u}(t)\leq \mu u(t)+\sigma M_0$ and the Gronwall lemma implies that

 Since $\phi(0)\geq M_0>N_0$ in this case, solutions cannot become unbounded in finite time, and global existence again follows.
 For this case $\phi(t)$ should be defined for all $t\leq0$ since with the exponentially growing bound \eqref{eq:4thquadexpbd} on $u(t)$ it is possible that $t-a-cu(t)\to-\infty$ as $t\to+\infty$. \end{proof}